 At the same time, central air conditioning can improve the air quality inside your home, as it does more than cool the air.
 Air filters built into these central air conditioners can also purify the air that passes through them.
 If you live in an environment that is particularly humid, a central air conditioner can even lower the humidity level inside your home, ultimately making it a place that’s more comfortable for you and your family.

 What are the Disadvantages of Central Air Conditioning?

 Expect your electric bill to increase dramatically with central air conditioning, especially if you have a particularly large home.

-Additionally, installing central air conditioning will require extensive ductwork for your home.
+Additionally, central air conditioning installation will require extensive ductwork for your home.
 This shouldn’t be a problem if your house already has an existing duct system, such as a furnace.
 Otherwise, your willingness to install ductwork into your home is something you should think about before deciding to get central air conditioning.